This website auto-detects system light/dark mode and remembers your preferences (theme, font, width) using localStorage (no cookies).

 Biography

-Dr. Alex Hainen is an associate professor in the Department of Civil, Construction, and Environmental Engineering (CCEE) in the College of Engineering (CoE) at The University of Alabama (UA) and serves as the director of the Center for Transportation Operations, Planning, and Safety (CTOPS).
+Dr. Alex Hainen is a professor in the Department of Civil, Construction, and Environmental Engineering (CCEE) in the College of Engineering (CoE) at The University of Alabama (UA) and serves as the director of the Center for Transportation Operations, Planning, and Safety (CTOPS).
 He received his BSCE from Michigan Technological University and his MSCE and PhD from Purdue University.
 At UA, Dr. Hainen is affiliated with the Alabama Transportation Institute (ATI), the Center for Advanced Vehicle Technology (CAVT), and the Center for Advanced Public Safety (CAPS).
 As an academic, Dr. Hainen has been heavily involved with planning, designing, deploying, and publishing in the areas of traffic engineering, intelligent transportation systems (ITS), transportation systems management and operation (TSMO), and connected and automated vehicles (CAVs).
 He has been involved with 56 transportation research and deployment projects representing more than $50 million of funded research efforts.
 While at The University of Alabama, Dr. Hainen has been the principal investigator on more than $24 million of these projects and deployments (including two Federal Highway Administration Advanced Traffic Congestion Management Technology Deployment efforts in partnership with the Alabama Department of Transportation).
 All of this work has been funded by a variety of agencies including state departments of transportation, the United States Department of Transportation (USDOT), the Federal Highway Administration (FHWA), the National Science Foundation (NSF), the United States Department of Energy (USDOE), the Federal Transit Agency (FTA), the United States Department of War (DOW) (formerly the Department of Defense) through the United States Army’s Engineering Research and Development Center (ERDC) and Construction Engineering Research Lab (CERL), and the American Automobile Association (AAA) Foundation for Traffic Safety.
 Dr. Hainen has worked all the way from raw sensors (cameras, radars, magnetometers, LiDARs, etc.), through raw data (high-resolution data, point could data, sensor feed data), into processed data (discrete records, operations data, safety and crash data), and ultimately into the interface or dashboard presentation to transportation engineers.
 He has seen the full life of ITS products and been involved from the very conception through the full and successful nationwide implementations.

 Dr. Hainen’s experience continues into a strong academic background of working with colleagues, researchers, and partners around the nation and world.
 He has had international ITS collaborations in Europe and Asia, and has an extensive network of colleagues across the US.
 He has been involved with Pooled Fund Studies, National Cooperative Highway Research Program (NCHRP) projects and panels, the National Academies of Transportation Research Board (TRB) committees and subcommittees, and has worked with standards development in the traffic signal and ITS area.
 Dr. Hainen has worked with many states, cities, manufacturers, vendors, universities, and colleagues with his projects.
 Through two Transportation Pooled Fund Projects, TPF-5(258) “Traffic Signal Systems Operations and Management” and TPF-5(377) “Enhanced Traffic Signal Performance Measures,” he has worked with state DOTs from Alabama, California, Connecticut, Georgia, Indiana, Kansas, Michigan, Minnesota, Mississippi, New Hampshire, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Utah, and Wisconsin.
 He has been invited to talk to the 50 state traffic engineers at the American Association of State Highway and Transportation Officials (AASHTO) Committee on Traffic Engineering (COTE) and Committee on Transportation System Operations (CTSO).
 He works closely with nearly all traffic signal ITS manufacturers and has many deployments of the latest and most advanced traffic systems.
 Currently, Dr. Hainen is actively working with the Alabama Department of Transportation (ALDOT) to collect data and manage operations at 490 signalized intersections across the state of Alabama and 100 signalized intersections for the Mississippi Department of Transportation (MDOT).